For information for Teachers, click here.

 Next Generation of Conservationists

 Our NextGen interns focus on community outreach and engagement all while using existing skills and developing new ones.
-Target audiences will include land owners, people involved in farming and ranching, families of current members, other conservation and outdoor recreation groups, college students and faculty, and foundation trustees.
-A specific work plan will be prepared directed by the skills and interests of the intern, and will likely include outreach through social media, special events of interest to young people and families, presentations at meetings and events sponsored by other organizations.
+Target audiences will include land owners, people involved in farming and ranching, current Land Trust members and their families, other conservation and outdoor recreation groups, college students and faculty, and foundation trustees.
+A specific work plan will be prepared and will likely include data entry, administrative work, outreach through social media, special event coordination and representation at community events.

 Help Us Serve